neurocod/Qqt/README.md

 --------------
 There are few ways:

-1) copy all sources: create dir Qqt inside your project, place there all files from Qqt/src folder, include Qqt/includeMe.h in your precmpiled header file
+1) copy all sources: mkdir Qqt inside your project, place there all the files from Qqt/src folder, include Qqt/includeMe.h in your precompiled header file

-2) make traditional library, and commit it here so others can use it :) currently I use non-git version control system for my Qqt copy
+2) make traditional library, and commit it here so others can use it :)
+Project is updated rarely on git cause currently I use non-git version control system for my Qqt copy.